 Repeat this process 3 more times so that there is an omelette for each serving of Japanese omelette rice.

 Kichi Kichi Inspired Omelette:

-To make a Kichi Kichi inspired Japanese omelette, the main difference is in how you prepare the eggs.
-The aim is to not overcook the eggs; they should retain moisture so that the interior of the omelette is like soft scrambled eggs with a bit of oozing to them.
+To make a Kichi Kichi-inspired Japanese omelette, the main difference is in how you prepare the eggs.
+The aim is to not overcook the eggs; they should retain moisture so that the interior of the omelette is like soft scrambled eggs with a bit of ooze to them.